WZBSocialScienceCenter/otree_example_market/README.md

 **Please note:** This is not a complete experiment but only a stripped-down example for illustrative purposes.
 This means for example, that some sanity checks like checking for negative balances are not implemented.

+## Requirements

+The code has been tested with oTree v2.1.4 but should run with any oTree version of at least v2.0.

 ## License

 Apache License 2.0.
 See LICENSE file.